Skip to main content

 They help in defining colors accurately and consistently across various devices and mediums.

-Importance of Color Models in Digital Imaging
+Color Models in Digital Image Processing

-RGB Color Model
+RGB Color Models

 The RGB color model is a widely used additive color model in which red, green, and blue light are combined in various intensities to create a broad spectrum of colors.